itcarroll/test-Python-lesson/CONTRIBUTING.md

 ```

 Files within the "slides" folder become a vertical stack of slides in a
-[Reveal.js] presentation: use "===" on it's own line to indicate a slide break.
-Stacks are concatenated horizontally in the order supplied by the `sorter` array
+[Reveal.js] presentation.
+Stacks are concatenated horizontally in the order
-in `docs/_data/lesson.yml`.
+specified by the `sorter` array in `docs/_data/lesson.yml`.

 ## Preview a Lesson

 Each lesson is a Jekyll site, automatically deployed by GitHub when pushed but
-also possible to build and serve locally.
+also possible to build and view locally.
 The following instructions work with a
 `*-lesson` repository opened as a project on https://rstudio.sesync.org.

 From RStudio, choose "Build All" from the "Build" tab.
 This builds a static